-Get ready to channel the darkest and weirdest parts of your imagination….
+Get ready to explore the darkest and weirdest corners of your imagination….

-- Registrations close at 12 noon (Australian Eastern Daylight Time) on 4 March 2016 (extended).
+- Registrations close at 11 pm (Australian Eastern Daylight Time) on 31 August 2017.

-- Entry is $20 (AUD) and open to anyone in the world (as long as able to make payment via PayPal).
+- Entry is $20 (AUD) and open to anyone in the world who is able to make payment via the delegated method.

 - Registered participants must write a short horror* script of up to 7 pages in duration (ie. roughly up to 7 minutes of screen time).
 There is no minimum length.

 - Registered participants will receive an email at 8pm on 8 September (in their own time zone) assigning them three unique and randomly selected prompts.
-These must ALL be incorporated in the script in some way.
+These must ALL be incorporated in the script in some way and will consist of:

-- You must submit by 8 pm on 6 March 2016 (Australian Eastern Daylight Time) by emailing your script to email@example.com with Tas Gothic Short Script Challenge entry – [TITLE OF YOUR SCRIPT] in the subject line.
+- You must submit by 8pm on 10 September (according to your nominated timezone) by emailing your script in PDF form to email@example.com with Tas Gothic Short Script Challenge entry – TITLE OF YOUR SCRIPT in the subject line.
 Scripts not received by the deadline will not be in consideration for awards.

 - Multiple entries are not permitted.